 4. Copy a Style

-When I was in grade school, I went to a Writing Rally at a local college several years in a row.
-During these events, a famous author read their work, and then the kids broke into small classes to create a book in that style.
+I went to several Writing Rallies at a local college in grade school.
+During these events, a famous author read their work, and the kids broke into small classes to create a book in that style.

-Then give your child blank paper, pencils, and illustrating supplies and ask them to make a book of their own, inspired by the book you read.
+Then, give your child blank paper, pencils, and illustrating supplies and ask them to make a book inspired by the one you read.

 These are the books that my kids have enjoyed copying the style of: